 Drive the short stretch to Masvingo (approximately 5–6 hours).
 This colonial settlement – the oldest in Zimbabwe – makes for the perfect base to explore the Great Zimbabwe Ruins.
 The ruined city, now a UNESCO World Heritage site, was first constructed in the 11th century.
 It's thought to be the former royal palace of the Zimbabwean monarch.
 Spend a few hours exploring this intriguing site before heading off to camp.
 Your campground in Masvingo has shared facilities, with upgrades and WiFi available.

-Depart Bulawayo and travel towards the stunning Victoria Falls (approximately 6 hours).
-The Victoria Falls are an enormous curtain of water, about a mile wide, falling 108 m into a narrow gorge below.
-In the wet season, the spray created can rise up an incredible 400 m and the falls are an impressive raging torrent.
-The spray from the falls can sometimes be seen from kilometres away.
-It's no wonder that the local name Mosi oa Tunya means the 'smoke that thunders'.
-In the dry season, the view of the falls is unobstructed by spray and it's possible to see little islets in the river below.
+Depart Bulawayo and make the six-hour drive towards Victoria Falls.
+Stretching 1.6 kilometres wide and falling 108 metres into a narrow gorge below, the falls for which the area is named are truly a sight to behold.
+Although a visit to the falls themselves is optional, it is highly recommended.
+The entrance fee to the falls is not included in the price of this trip as groups that book ahead are required to tour the site with a local guide, and we feel that seeing these waterfalls for the first time should be an uninterrupted sensory experience.
+In the wet season, the spray created from this feat of nature can rise 400 metres and can often be seen from kilometres away.
+It's no wonder that the local name for Victoria Falls is Mosi oa Tunya, or the 'smoke that thunders'.
+Though dry season travellers should not despair!
+You’ll get an unobstructed view of the falls and the chance to see the islets in the river below.
 Your leader will take you to a local activity centre where a range of activities will be on offer.
-We have not risk assessed all activities and only those listed in our trip notes are recommended.
+We have not risk assessed all activities and only those listed in our trip notes are recommended for safety reasons.
 It is against company policy for leaders to facilitate the booking of any activities that have not been risk assessed or do not adhere to our company’s Responsible Travel policy and ethos.
 This includes organising transport to and from these activities in our vehicles.
-If you are interested in the Optional Helicopter flight ( 12 minutes or 25 minutes ) we endorse the following operator only: Zambezi Helicopter co CAA Zimbabwe.
-Victoria Falls entrance fee is not included in the price of the trip as it is mandatory for tour groups to have a local guide escort.
-We feel that seeing these waterfalls for the first time should be an uninterrupted sensory experience.
+If you are interested in the Optional Helicopter flight (12 minutes or 25 minutes) we endorse the following operator only: Zambezi Helicopter co CAA Zimbabwe.
 Tonight's campground is an ideal base, centrally located in the town of Victoria Falls.
 Upgrades and WiFi are available.